 Is there any advantage from one carrier over another, considering the state of massive surveillance?
 It is this author's opinion that due to their limited resources, MVNOs are less likely to meddle with and manipulate their customers.

 MVNOs have limited resources.
 Think about it: advertising and marketing, collecting and requiring personal information just to log in to your account or talk to an agent, employee indoctrination as evidenced by their attitudes toward customers.
 As any corporation becomes larger, they become more process driven and less personable.
-Major carriers run manipulation campaigns, require you to complete a dozen CAPTCHAs just to log into your account, and mandate greater amounts of personal information to do business than in the past.
+Major carriers run manipulation campaigns, make it more difficult to access and change your account and plan, and mandate greater amounts of personal information to do business than in the past.

-To offer some anecdotal evidence, our family has done business with Tello for the last 2 years.
+To offer some anecdotal evidence, our family has done business with Tello since 2019.
 I never receive annoying mail or unsolicited phone calls.
 There are no television or online ad campaigns.
 The online account is simple and straightforward to use.
 Every time I call customer service, I speak to a human being and not a robot.
 They don't ask me to verify my first pet's name, my secret PIN, or my childhood best friend.
 Their service simply works.
 I keep my distance and they keep theirs.

 This may be unique to Tello and not all MVNOs.
 After all their customer base is one of the smallest in the US.
-But if you find a company that mildly respects your privacy and treats you with an ounce of dignity, then you should stick with them.
+But in my opinion, if you find a company that mildly respects your privacy and treats you with an ounce of dignity, then you should stick with them.

 The Tello Experience